Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 jac streamlit client.jac
 ```

-If your server is still running, you can chat with your assistant using the streamlit interface.
+If your server is still running, you can chat with your assistant using the streamlit interface which is opening in your browser.
 The response will only be "Hello, world!" for now, but we will update it to be a fully working chatbot next.

 Now let's move on to building the RAG module.